-6. Maintain Your Long Hair Once Its Grown
+6. Maintain Your Long Hair Once its Grown

 Rejoice, you have made through all the awkward stages and finally have the glorious locks you wanted.
 But, the work doesn’t stop there, although maintaining your hair can be much easier than growing it out.
 Keeping your mane healthy comes down to a few things.
-One is simply keeping your hands out if it.
-But don’t be fooled, avoiding flipping and running your hands through your luscious new hair is harder then it sounds.
+One is simply keeping your hands out of it.
+But don’t be fooled, avoiding flipping and running your hands through your luscious new hair is harder than it sounds.
 You’ll want to keep using the right products and make regular trips to the barber.
 If you need to put your hair up most days, absolutely never use a rubber band.
 Also, try not to always opt for the top knot.
-Ponytails, low buns and headbands are much kinder on your locks.
+Ponytails, low buns, and headbands are much kinder on your locks.
 Invest in some nice serums and leave in conditioners, and everyone once in a while, do a treatment.

 SUBSCRIBE TO OUR NEWSLETTER